 All students outside of the village limits are offered transportation to and from school on a school bus.
-All kindergarten students whether in town or not are allowed to ride the bus to and from school.
 The bus drivers notify the families prior to the first day of school approximate times they will be arriving to retrieve students in the morning.
 This route will remain in effect until Christmas break at which time the routes will be reversed and pick up and drop off times will change.